libriscv/docs/docs/emulator/vmcalls.md

 	return std::nullopt;
 }
 ```
-From `script.call(...)` as implemented in the [gamedev example](https://github.com/libriscv/libriscv/blob/master/examples/gamedev/script.hpp). `ScriptDepthMeter` measures the current call depth in order to avoid recursive calls back into the script, while also using `preempt()` on the second call.
+From `script.call(...)` as implemented in the [gamedev example](https://github.com/libriscv/libriscv/blob/master/examples/gamedev/script.hpp). `ScriptDepthMeter` measures the current call depth in order to avoid too many recursive calls back into the script, while also using the faster `vmcall()` on the first call.